runtimeverification/ercx-tokens/README.md

 #### Brief descriptions of each test set are as follows:

-**Standard:** consists of testing functions that test for properties extracted from the standard, which include properties that contain the key words, *MUST* and *SHOULD*, and more generally properties that can be extracted from the respective EIP specification.
+**Standard:** contains tests that check properties extracted from the standard, which include properties that contain the key words *MUST* and *SHOULD* and, more generally, properties that can be extracted from the respective EIP specification.

-**Security:** consists of the security properties, including desirable properties for the sane functioning of the token and properties of add-on functions commonly created and used by developers.
+**Security:** contains security properties, including desirable properties for the sane functioning of the token and properties of add-on functions commonly created and used by developers.

-**Features:** consists of testing functions that test for properties that are neither desirable nor undesirable but instead implementation choices.
+**Features:** contains tests that check properties which reflect implementation choices, rather than correctness or incorrectness.

 #### Additional information about the test suites:

 - A test is skipped if its result is inconclusive as certain conditions are not met while testing the said property test.
-Some possible reasons for a test to be skipped are failure to deal tokens to dummy users before running the test and failure to call the required function before making the property check especially in cases where large values of inputs are used in the test.
+Some reasons for a test to be skipped include to setup issues, such as not failure to deal tokens to dummy users beforehand, or failing to invoke prerequisite functions before checking a property — particularly when large input values are involved.
 Note that skipped tests from non-ABI levels are still important property tests that a token should satisfy.
 Please exercise caution when interpreting the results for these tests.

 - For each standard, there are two versions, "Light" and "Heavy", of the test suites which you can run.
-The "Light" version runs with fixed dummy user addresses, i.e., the set of users, `alice`, `bob` and `carol` are fixed and used for all tests in each test suite.
-On the other hand, the "Heavy" version runs with fuzzed dummy user addresses, i.e., the set of users, `alice`, `bob` and `carol` used changes for each test.
+The "Light" version runs with fixed dummy user addresses, i.e., the set of users, `alice`, `bob`, and `carol`, is fixed and used for all tests in each test suite.
+On the other hand, the "Heavy" version involves fuzzed user addresses, i.e., the addresses of users `alice`, `bob`, and `carol` change.
-  > **NOTE:** Currently, the repository only has the "HEAVY" version for ERC-20 test suite and it only consists of MANDATORY checks.
+  > **NOTE:** Currently, the repository only has the "HEAVY" version for the ERC20 test suite, and it only contains MANDATORY checks.
 If not indicated, it is assumed that the "Light" version of the test suite is used.

-- For ERC-4626 test suite, there are several tests with the phrase "up to `delta`-approximation" in their test descriptions.
-These are the tests where calling of functions such as `deposit`, `withdraw`, etc, are being carried out and conversation of shares to assets, and vice-versa, will take place.
-As math operations in Solidity is done entirely using fixed-point (i.e., no decimal value), rounding errors may occur if the contract does not follow the required rounding rules stated in the [EIP-4626](https://eips.ethereum.org/EIPS/eip-4626) standard.
-However, in the event where the contract does not follow the required rounding rules, there is a global `uint256` variable, `delta`, for the test suite where the user can set to provide some leeway for such errors.
-This `delta` value represents the maximum approximation error size (an absolute value given in the smallest unit such as Wei) whenever equality assertion check is carried out.
+- The ERC4626 test suite contains several tests that use the phrase "up to `delta`-approximation" in their descriptions.
+These tests involve calling functions such as `deposit`, `withdraw`, etc., where conversion of shares to assets, and vice-versa, take place.
+As all math operations in Solidity use integer arithmetic, rounding errors may occur and cause vulnerabilities if the contract does not follow the rounding rules outlined in [EIP-4626](https://eips.ethereum.org/EIPS/eip-4626).
+In the test suite, we use a global `uint256` variable `delta` in the test that for the user to define a desired leeway for such rounding errors.
+The value of `delta` represents the maximum approximation error size (an absolute value given in the smallest unit such as Wei) whenever the assertion check is performed.
 For example, `x - y <= delta` is being checked whenever there is a check for `x == y`.
-It is important to note that `delta` should only be set to a reasonable small value so that the adversarial profit of exploiting such rounding errors stays relatively small compared to the gas cost.
-The default value of `delta` is set to 0 as all tests are supposed to pass at this value if the contract follows the required rounding rules.
+It is important to note that `delta` should only be set to a reasonably small value so that the adversarial profit of exploiting such rounding errors stays relatively small compared to the gas cost.
+The default value of `delta` is set to 0 as all tests are supposed to pass demonstrating that no rounding issues occur if the contract follows the required rounding rules.

 ## Table of Contents